AndreasPK/bench_hc_libs/README.md

 # Repo for semi automatic benchmarking of my Code Layout patch.

+Scroll to the end for most current result.

 ## Methodology

 Results are speedup in %: `(OldTime*100)/NewTime`, calculated by taking the geometric mean